sds/overcommit/README.md

 Depending on the hooks you enable/disable for your repository, you'll need to ensure your development environment already has those dependencies installed.
 Most hooks will display a warning if a required executable isn't available.

+If you are using Bundler to manage your Ruby gem dependencies, you'll likely want to use the [`gemfile`](#gemfile) option to control which gem versions are available during your hook runs.

 ## Installation